I have always wondered what a visit to Vietnam would be like.

 - The Amazing Egg Coffee and Egg Chocolate– The most AWESOME thing you will ever try!!!
 Check out our blog and video A Coffee Lovers Guide to Vietnamese Coffee.

 Where to Stay:

-- After an affordable, budget accommodation option?
+- After an affordable, budget accomodation option?
 Read about Paradise Boutique Hotel.

 Over to You:

 - Which of the places on our list of Tourist Hanoi Attractions are you going to pop on your list?

 - Can you see yourself walking down the streets of Hanoi yet?

 - Wondering what are some other places worth a visit in Vietnam?
 Here are the best of Vietnam!

 - Check out how to do seven days in Vietnam here.

 - Find out how to do 5 days in Vietnam here.